-“Misplaced Resonance” is one of the compositional versions in “Repercussions” project.
+“Misplaced Resonance” is one of the compositional versions of the “Repercussions” project.
 It created a multichannel sonic environment where the physical presence of sound and the ongoing engagement become the priority.
-The piece pays tribute to the mournful sound of the Wanhua, which is the region with the most serious tramp problem in Taipei.
+The piece pays tribute to the mournful sound of Wanhua, which is the region with the most serious tramp problem in Taipei.
 The vast majority of homeless people rely on recycling to make their living as ragpickers.

 I used a recorded phrase from a string ensemble.
 The installation consisted of found objects collected from junkyards.
 Each object attached with a contact mic and surface transducer, playing the role of a sound mirror and speaker.
 The whole system was triggered by a recorded phrase from a string quartet.
 Objects then filtered and highlighted the resonance of the material, amplified and redirected it back into the air through constant vibrations.
 The evolving drone noise was flowing and growing among different objects, and the individual resonant frequency of each object was “mirrored” and unfolded within the material itself.
-With resonant feedbacks and fluctuations in the space, the audience are free to listen and involve to the sonic environment according to their will.
-When the resonance was being misplaced, the dissonant and incongruous audio became the metaphor of the disharmony under the surface of daily life.
+With resonant feedbacks and fluctuations in the space, the audience is free to listen and involve in the sonic environment according to their will.
+When the resonance was being misplaced, the dissonant and incongruous audio became the metaphor of disharmony under the surface of daily life.

 Chunchu Shan Project